Yaksham/ImageProcessor/README.md

 - Uses asynchronous SQLAlchemy sessions to handle database operations without blocking.
 - Aiohttp is used for non-blocking I/O operations when fetching images.
 - Aiofiles is used for asynchronus file writing.

+## Installation

+1. Clone this repository
+2. Install python 3.12 (other versions might work, but haven't been tested)
+3. (Optional) Create a virtual python environment
+    ```
+    $ python -m venv .venv
+    $ source .venv/bin/activate
+    ```

+4. Install dependencies:
+    ```
+      pip install -r requirements.txt
+    ```
+## Running the Server
+    fastapi dev main.py

+## Hitting Endpoints
+You can visit http://localhost:8000/docs after running the fastapi server to hit the endpoints using a GUI.